Evan Longoria Player Props: Diamondbacks vs. Blue Jays

 Evan Longoria At The Plate

-- In 34.0% of his games this year, Longoria has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in one contest.
+- In 33.3% of his games this season, Longoria has tallied at least one RBI.
+In four of those games (8.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 20 of 47 games this season, and more than once 3 times.
+- He has scored in 20 of 48 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.